 “lawyer” includes an associate or partner of the lawyer, related persons as defined below, and a trust or estate in which the lawyer has a beneficial interest or for which the lawyer acts as a trustee or in a similar capacity.

-“related persons” means related persons as defined in the Income Tax Act (Canada) which generally describes individuals connected to the lawyer by a blood relationship, marriage or common-law partnership or adoption, and includes a corporation owned or controlled directly or indirectly by the lawyer, or other related persons as described, either individually or in combination with one another..
+“related persons” means related persons as defined in the Income Tax Act (Canada) which generally describes individuals connected to the lawyer by a blood relationship, marriage or common-law partnership or adoption, and includes a corporation owned or controlled directly or indirectly by the lawyer, or other related persons as described, either individually or in combination with one another.

 Transactions With Clients